wso2/docs-is/en/docs/learn/downloading-a-sample.md

 # Downloading a Sample

-To be able to deploy a sample of Identity Server, you need to download it onto your machine first.
+To be able to deploy a sample of WSO2 Identity Server, download it onto your machine first.

 Follow the instructions below to download a sample from GitHub.